Safe Haven

 …………………….

 Join monthly “Cafecitos” meetings on the 3rd Wednesday, 9-10am, to identify advocacy priorities, share information, and collaborate to support local immigrants, asylum seekers, and refugees.
-As of January 2025, we are holding more frequent meetings.
 For more information and to get notifications, contact Guillermo Rivera (email) or phone 425-209-0707.
 We welcome your leadership and support!
 See our calendar page for upcoming meetings and events.

 ———————